phpons/ScientificMethodology/README.md

 [ x ] Use good naming and organization conventions in your repos.

-[ ] See previous homeworks: use dplyr and ggplot for the first/last name analysis!
+[ x ] See previous homeworks: use dplyr and ggplot for the first/last name analysis!
 Complete challenger if you haven’t done so.

 [ - ] If you have time, git a try to git-annex but no worry if you can’t.
 What’s important is that you know it exists, what it allows to do, and that it is not so difficult to use.